Contributor biographies

 Christa Holm Vogelius

-Christa Holm Vogelius is a New Carlsberg Fellow in Art Research at the University of Southern Denmark, where she works on transnational/comparative American literature and culture of the early national period to the present day, with specializations in gender/sexuality studies and the environmental humanities.
+Christa Holm Vogelius is a New Carlsberg Fellow in Art Research at the University of Southern Denmark, where she works on transnational/comparative American literature and culture of the early national period to the present day, with specialisations in gender/sexuality studies and the environmental humanities.
 She is the author of Original Copy: Ekphrasis, Gender, and the National Imagination in Nineteenth Century American Literature (University of Massachusetts Press, 2025) and a co-editor on the forthcoming Brill Companion to the Literary History of the Early Anthropocene.

 Davey Whitcraft